sst/guide/_chapters/api-gateway-domains-across-services.md

 comments_id: api-gateway-domains-across-services/408
 ---

 So to summarize so far, we are looking at how to create a Serverless application with multiple services and to [link them together using cross-stack references]({% link _chapters/cross-stack-references-in-serverless.md %}).
-We've created a separate services for [DynamoDB]({% link _chapters/dynamodb-as-a-serverless-service.md %}) and our [S3 file uploads bucket]({% link _chapters/s3-as-a-serverless-service.md %}).
+We've created separate services for [DynamoDB]({% link _chapters/dynamodb-as-a-serverless-service.md %}) and our [S3 file uploads bucket]({% link _chapters/s3-as-a-serverless-service.md %}).

 In this chapter we will look at how to work with API Gateway across multiple services.
-A challenge that you run into when splitting your APIs into multiple services, is sharing the same domain for them.
+A challenge that you run into when splitting your APIs into multiple services is sharing the same domain for them.
 You might recall that APIs that are created as a part of the Serverless service get their own unique URL that looks something like:

 ```
 https://z6pv80ao4l.execute-api.us-east-1.amazonaws.com/dev